CIT2202/sql-joins/working-with-multiple-tables.md

 | 4  | Drums     |

 We say there is a **many-to-many** relationship between *musician* and *instrument*.
-A musician can play many instruments e.g. Jane Compton might be able to play the Banjo, Guitar and Drums.
-An instrument can be played by many different musicians e.g. Jane Compton and Sunil Laxman might both be able to play the drums.
+A musician can play many instruments e.g. Jane Compton can play the Banjo, Guitar and Drums.
+An instrument can be played by many different musicians e.g. Jane Compton and Sunil Laxman both play the drums.

 So we don't really have a child and parent relationship.
-To implement this in a database we use a **junction** table e.g.
+To implement a many-to-many relationship we use a **junction** table e.g.

 **instrument_musician**